informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

   catch if the primary installs a bad light block
     - We do not check secondary against secondary
     - For each secondary, we check the primary against one secondary

+- Observe that just two blocks for the same height are not sufficient proof of fork.
+One of the blocks may be bogus [TMBC-BOGUS.1] which does not constitute slashable behavior.
+Which leads to the question whether the light node should try to do fork detection on its initial block (from subjective initialization).
+This could be done by doing backwards verification (with the hashes) until a bifurcation block is found.
+While there are scenarios where a fork could be found, there is also the scenario where a faulty full node feeds the light node with bogus light blocks and forces the light node to check hashes until a bogus chain is out of the trusting period.
+As a result, the light client
+should not try to detect a fork for its initial header. **The initial header must be trusted as is.**

 # Light Client Sequential Supervisor